Whether you’ve already got mortgage life cover, or are looking to get a policy; this step-by-step guide will help you slash costs.

 What is the difference between assurance and insurance?

 To buy or not to buy depends on whether you want your mortgage to be paid off so you can leave your house to your loved ones when you die.
-If your partner could cope with the full mortgage and household bills without you, you may not need this policy but if you want someone to take full ownership of the property if you die early it is worth considering.
+If your partner could cope with the full mortgage and household bills without you, you may not need mortgage life assurance but if you want someone to take full ownership of the property if you die early it is worth considering.

 Lenders strongly recommend mortgage life assurance but beware buying directly from your lender as its cover is unlikely to be competitively priced.